DanMurigu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Replace all characters A and c from input to Z and e respectively Removes all letters c and C from input
 Reverse input
+displays all users and their home directories, sorted by users.